Article I Name

 Article X Meetings of the Executive Board

-The Executive Board shall meet on the third Tuesday of each month from September through June.
+The Executive Board shall meet on the second Monday of each month from September through June.
 In order to execute Board business requiring a vote, a quorum shall be required.
 A quorum shall consist of at least seven members of the Executive Board.
 Board meetings are open to any Society member who wishes to attend.

 Article 11 Fiscal Year